Kingxukai/linux/Documentation/driver-api/dpll.rst

 =============

 Device may provide ability to use Embedded SYNC feature.
-It allows to embed additional SYNC signal into the base frequency of a pin - a one special pulse of base frequency signal every time SYNC signal pulse happens.
-The user can configure the frequency of Embedded SYNC.
+It allows to embed additional SYNC signal into the woke base frequency of a pin - a one special pulse of base frequency signal every time SYNC signal pulse happens.
+The user can configure the woke frequency of Embedded SYNC.
 The Embedded SYNC capability is always related to a given base frequency and HW capabilities.
 The user is provided a range of Embedded SYNC frequencies supported, depending on current base frequency configured for